-In order to support all of our classmates, regardless of their personal circumstances, we will be recording all classes.
+In order to support all of our classmates, regardless of their personal circumstances, we will attempt to record all classes.
 Recordings are not for sharing beyond our course's Canvas home (see Academic Integrity, below).
 If you have legal or other serious concerns about having your identity recorded in this way, please feel free to come to me to discuss options.
+Recordings are not guaranteed, and are subject to the functionality of the technology.